 The first limb of Patanjali’s Eight Limbs of Yoga, Yama, contains the seeds of sustainable living.
 The Yamas are precepts for ethical living, and the first of these precepts is ahimsa (non-harming).
 Add to that three of the other Yamas—asteya (non-stealing or taking only what you need), brahmacharya (wise use of life energy) and aparigraha (non-greed), and conscious, sustainable living seems to be at the heart of Yoga practice.

-In the early '00s, we began exploring ways to use more eco-friendly materials in all our products.
-While none of our Tapas® line of mats has ever contained the heavy metals and phthalates intrinsic to most PVC-based mats, we knew some of our customer base were interested in taking sustainability a step further.
-In 2005 we unveiled our Earth Elements line of mats.
-We have three options for thickness: Earth Elements 3mm, Earth Elements 5mm, Earth Elements 10mm.
+In the early ’00s, we began exploring ways to use more eco-friendly materials in all our products.
+While none of our Tapas line of mats has ever contained the heavy metals and phthalates intrinsic to most PVC-based mats, we knew some of our customer base were interested in taking sustainability a step further.
+In 2005 we unveiled our Earth Elements 5 mm Mat.

 Earth Elements yoga mats are made from a recently developed and patented foam called TPE (Thermal Plastic Elastomer).
 TPE contains no PVC and uses no toxic materials in its production.
 TPE also has no rubber, meaning it’s perfectly safe for those with latex sensitivities.
 TPE has a closed-cell structure, so liquids cannot penetrate it, making mold and mildew a non-issue.
 TPE requires less energy to produce than other mat materials and is fully biodegradable.
 Because of this, it requires a different kind of care than a PVC mat.